Imperial students working in the Enterprise Lab

 Sourcing Funding

-Money is the lifeblood to any business, whether the organisation is a charity or a large scale corporate entity.
+Money is the lifeblood to any business, whether the organisation is a charity or a large-scale corporate entity.
 You need to work out exactly how much money you have (from yourself, family, friends, loans and investors), how much money you will need and how you believe you will use the money.
-Keeping accurate records and receipts is vital, right from the beginning.
+Business planning can help estimate these numbers and then keeping accurate records and receipts is vital, right from the beginning.

 Registering a business